-- · our financial performance; - · the sufficiency of our existing cash and cash equivalents to fund our future operating expenses and capital expenditure requirements; - our ability to obtain funding for our operations, including funding necessary to develop and commercialize our product candidates; - the ability of our nonclinical studies and clinical trials to demonstrate safety and efficacy of our product candidates; - the success, cost and timing of our development activities, nonclinical studies and clinical trials; - the rate and degree of market acceptance of our product candidates; - the timing or likelihood of regulatory filings and approvals; - the timing and focus of our future clinical trials, and the reporting of data from those trials; - our plans relating to commercializing our product candidates, if approved; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - our ability to attract and retain key managerial, scientific and clinical personnel; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - · the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our reliance on third parties to conduct clinical trials of our product candidates, and for the manufacture of our product candidates for nonclinical studies and clinical trials; - the beneficial characteristics, safety and efficacy of our product candidates; - regulatory developments in the United States and other jurisdictions; - our ability to obtain and maintain regulatory approval of our product candidates in the United States and other jurisdictions, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - future agreements with third parties in connection with the commercialization of our product candidates;
+- our financial performance; - the sufficiency of our existing cash, cash equivalents and investments to fund our future operating expenses and capital expenditure requirements; - our ability to obtain funding for our operations, including funding necessary to develop and commercialize our product candidates; - the ability of our nonclinical studies and clinical trials to demonstrate safety and efficacy of our product candidates; - the success, cost and timing of our development activities, nonclinical studies and clinical trials; - the rate and degree of market acceptance of our product candidates; - the timing or likelihood of regulatory filings and approvals; - the timing and focus of our future clinical trials, and the reporting of data from those trials; - our plans relating to commercializing our product candidates, if approved; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - our ability to attract and retain key managerial, scientific and clinical personnel; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the pricing and reimbursement of our product candidates, if approved; - our reliance on third parties to conduct clinical trials of our product candidates, and for the manufacture of our product candidates for nonclinical studies and clinical trials; - · our ability to expand our product candidates into additional indications and patient populations; - the success of competing therapies that are or may become available;

-- our plans relating to the further development and manufacturing of our product candidates, including additional indications for which we may pursue regulatory approval; - our plans and ability to obtain or protect intellectual property rights, including extensions of existing patent terms where available; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - · our expectations regarding the impact of the novel coronavirus disease, or COVID-19, pandemic on our business; and - the potential benefits of any strategic collaboration agreements we may enter into.
+- the beneficial characteristics, safety and efficacy of our product candidates; - regulatory developments in the United States and other jurisdictions; - our ability to obtain and maintain regulatory approval of our product candidates in the United States and other jurisdictions, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - future agreements with third parties in connection with the commercialization of our product candidates; - our plans relating to the further development and manufacturing of our product candidates, including additional indications for which we may pursue regulatory approval; - our plans and ability to obtain or protect intellectual property rights, including extensions of existing patent terms where available; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our expectations regarding the impact of the novel coronavirus disease, or COVID-19, pandemic on our business; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets: - the potential benefits of any strategic collaboration agreements we may enter into. - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act.